sscargal/cxlchk-bash/README.md

    -h,-?
       Display this help

-   -i <Path to IPMCTL executable>
-      Specify the path to the IPMCTL executable

    -l
       List Analyzer Modules and Rules

    -m <module1, module2, ..., moduleN>
       Specify which Analyzer modules to include or exclude

-   -n <Path to NDCTL executable>
-      Specify the path to the NDCTL executable

    -v
       Print verbose output.
 Use -v, -vv, and -vvv to increase verbosity.